Quick Legal Facts

 The changes to 21-6302 included removing the prohibition on carrying an automatic or gravity knife; and removing all existing statewide restrictions as to the concealed carry of knives.

-The net effect is that there are no statewide restrictions which generally apply to the possession and or carry of knives – defined as “a cutting instrument and includes a sharpened or pointed blade.”
+The net effect is that there are no statewide restrictions that generally apply to the possession and or carry of knives – defined as “a cutting instrument and includes a sharpened or pointed blade.”

 Statewide Knife Preemption